kstone-285/kstone-285/README.md

-## Kyoosuk's git ##
+## Kyoosuk's Git ##
 Hello, I'm Kyoosuk Hwang.
-I'm in second grade of computer science. `with Seoultech.`
+I'm in second grade of computer science. `in Seoultech`
-Here is my own reporsitory of git!
+Here is my first own reporsitory of git!
-Have a nice day guys who visit this page! :smile:
+:smile: Have a nice day guys who visit this page! :smile: